Hypfer/ICantBelieveItsNotValetudo/README.md

 ## Installation

-*I can't belive it's not Valetudo* is built with JavaScript and requires Node.js and npm to run.
+*I can't believe it's not Valetudo* is built with JavaScript and requires Node.js and npm to run.

 Installation is easy: Clone this repository and run `npm install` to